vkola-lab/ncomms2025/README.md

 2. **Set Up Training Script**
    - Navigate to the root directory of the repository.
    - Update the training and validation paths in `dev/train.sh`.
    - Sample demo data is available in the `pseudodata/` directory.
+Please note that this pseudodata is completely random.

 3. **Specify Training Mode**
    - **With MRI embeddings**: